 s

-These methods could in fact be summarized by the third one: use the grammar to produce a sequence of notes in a wide range to determine an approximate pitch of “sa4” until the small range for the pitchbend (± 200 cents) is reached.
+These methods could actually be summarised by the third: use the grammar to produce a sequence of notes in a wide range to determine an approximate pitch of "sa4" until the small range for the pitchbend (± 200 cents) is reached.
 Then play sequences with pitchbend values in increasing accuracy until no discrimination is possible.

 In a real exercise it would be safe to check the measurement of "sa4" against occurrences in several parts of the recording.

-This approach is indeed too demanding on accuracy for the analysis of a vocal performance, but it will be appreciable when working with a long-stringed instrument such as the rudra veena.
-We will show it with Asad Ali Kan’s performance.
+This approach is too demanding in terms of accuracy for the analysis of a vocal performance, but it will be noticeable when working with a long-stringed instrument such as the rudra veena.
+We will demonstrate this with Asad Ali Kan's performance.

 Matching phrases of the performance

-We are now ready to check whether note sequences produced by the model would match similar sequences of the recording.
+We are now ready to check whether note sequences produced by the model would match similar sequences in the recording.

-We first try a sequence with emphasis on “rek”.
-The following note sequence is produced by the grammar:
+First we try a sequence with the emphasis on "rek".
+The following sequence of notes is produced by the grammar:

 S --> KishoriAmonkar1